 The manner in which complaints can be addressed is governed by the Act.
 The procedure is as follows:

-iv. is not supported by evidence of probative value; or
+- is not supported by evidence of probative value.

-(b) The Commission may authorise an investigation into the complaint.
+(b) OR the Commission may authorise an investigation into the complaint.

-(c) Where during the course of the investigation, the Commission is satisfied that there are insufficient grounds for continuing the investigations or that the complaint is frivolous, vexatious or was not made in good faith, it may terminate the investigation.
+(c) During the course of the investigation, if the Commission believes that there are insufficient grounds for continuing the investigations or that the complaint is frivolous, vexatious or was not made in good faith, it may terminate the investigation.

-(d) Where after the conduct of an investigation, the Commission is satisfied that there are reasonable grounds for suspecting that an offence has been committed, it shall make a report to the Director Public Prosecutions (DPP) who may take such action as he deems appropriate.
+(d) After the conduct of an investigation, if the Commission is satisfied that there are reasonable grounds for suspecting that an offence has been committed, it shall make a report to the Director Public Prosecutions (DPP) who may take such action as he deems appropriate.

-Where action identified at (a), (c) or (d) is taken the complainant must be informed of the decision, of the Commission.
+If the action identified at (a), (c) or (d) is taken, the complainant must be informed of the Commission’s decision.